AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

        V.B := 0; -- The predicate is not correct but not verified.
        Some_Call (V) -- The predicate will be checked and raise an error

-Absence of Run-Time Errors v.s.Functional Correctness
+Absence of Run-Time Errors vs. Functional Correctness
 -----------------------------------------------------

 A proof is a way to verify an implementation against a specification.
-Often, the main challenge resides not in doing the proof itself, but in the ability to formally express a requirements.
+Often, the main challenge resides not in doing the proof itself, but in the ability to formally express requirements.
 This may require skills and experience beyond what's provided through typical software engineering curriculum.
 In this regards, although possible replacing entirely functional verification (e.g. functional test) by proof is a hard problem that shouldn't be considered prior